 What are the different camping sites?

 - The descriptions of the various special camp areas at PSG are listed on the website.
-If you are interested in camping in one of those areas (Quieter Area, Disability Camp, Drummer's Camp, Rainbow Center, Amethyst Circle, Crone Camp), please so indicate on your registration form.
+If you are interested in camping in one of those areas (Quieter Area, Disability Camp, Drummer's Camp, Rainbow Center, Amethyst Circle), please so indicate on your registration form.
 The site is laid out with areas marked for general camping and there are areas of woods camping available.
 You will be given a map upon your arrival to PSG.
 Space in each area is allotted on a first come, first serve basis and is not guaranteed.
 You can not come on site early to set-up your camp and leave it there for the beginning of the festival.

 Are camping spaces assigned?
 How can I be sure I can camp with my friend?

 - Camping spaces at PSG are not assigned for most people -- the exceptions being merchants, and those with pre-paid Disability Camp electrical service.
 Certain areas are reserved for certain purposes (such as the different types of camps mentioned above) but space within these areas and elsewhere are available on a first come, first serve basis.

 Can I stay in a hotel and commute to the event during the day?